yeongjoonJu/Occlusion-Robust-3D-Face-CFR-GAN/readme.md

 #### First Fine-tuning Stage:

 Instead of skin mask, we use BiseNet, face parsing network.
-The codes and weights were modified and re-trained from [this code](https://github.com/zllrunning/face-parsing.PyTorch).
+The codes and weights were modified and re-trained from [this code](https://github.com/zllrunning/face-parsing.PyTorch). <u>If you want to get more clear textures, use a skin detector of baseline.</u>

 + Download [weights of face parsing networks](https://drive.google.com/file/d/11yOlWD1fnrzJ8yAYIJJT96VFsRzSpRdh/view?usp=sharing) to faceParsing folder.
 + Download [weights of baseline 3D networks](https://drive.google.com/file/d/1H38pe61Zqz-7zVkYDrPQkfcosmhZp23n/view?usp=sharing) to mmRegressor/network folder.